sorenmacbeth/flambo/README.md

 <a name="initializing-flambo">
 ### Initializing flambo

-The first thing a Spark program must do is to create a Spark context object, which tells Spark how to access a cluster.
-To create a Spark context in flambo you first need to build a Spark configuration object that contains information about your application.
+The first thing a Spark program must do is to create a SparkContext object, which tells Spark how to access a cluster.
+To create a SparkContext in flambo you first need to build a Spark configuration object, SparkConf, that contains information about your application.

-Here we create a Spark configuration object with the special `local[*]` string to run in local mode:
+Here we create a SparkConf object with the special `local[*]` string to run in local mode:

 ```clojure
 (ns com.fire.kingdom.flambit